Tschichen/MAGNETO/README.md

 -f or --forbidden |	while inputting a scoring list, score via size of largest common subgraph after excluding forbidden label matches.
 -g or --labelling <string> | String can be "nodes", "edges" or "both".
 Defines what labels should be used for scoring.
 -n or --newick <newick-file> | Input a guide tree for multiple alignment in newick format.
 If this option is not enabled the guide tree is built from scores computed via pairwise alignment.
--r or --randomt | Saves a randomly generated guide tree for your current run.
--t or --showt | shows the guide tree generated from scores in a pop up window.
--q or --savetn | saves the generated guide tree as newick file -m <string> | saves the multiple alignment as GRAPHML file.
+-r or --randomt | saves a randomly generated guide tree for your current run -t or --showt | saves the generated guide tree as .png -q or --savetn | saves the generated guide tree as newick file -m <string> | saves the multiple alignment as GRAPHML file.
 Options for string are: "end" only end result will be saved, "all" saves every matching after one graph is added to the alignment till the end. _Default: end_
--d or --drawm | shows a visualization of the multiple graph alignment
+-d or --drawm | saves a visualization of the multiple graph alignment as .png

 ## Required Python libraries